Lou Graham (Seattle madam)

-Lou Graham (February 9, 1857 – March 11, 1903), born Dorothea Georgine Emile Ohben, was a German-born woman who became famous as the madame of a brothel in what is now the Pioneer Square district of Seattle, Washington, United States.
-She was referred to as the "Queen of the lava beds," with 'lava beds' referring to the area of tide flats that were filled in with sawdust from the sawmill.
+Lou Graham (February 9, 1857 – March 11, 1903), born Dorothea Georgine Emile Ohben, was a German-born woman who became famous as the madam of a brothel in what is now the Pioneer Square district of Seattle, Washington, United States.
+She was referred to as the "Queen of the Lava Beds", with "lava beds" referring to the area of tide flats that were filled in with sawdust from the sawmill.
 She became one of the city's wealthiest citizens before dying in her forties.

 Biography

-Graham arrived in Seattle by 1887, charged with "Keeping House of Prostitution" by King Frontier Justice that year; the city, barely three decades old, was at the tail end of a period (from November 23, 1883 until a series of court decisions in 1887–1888) in which women's suffrage had led to a triumph of "reform" politics there.
-Monied interests were voted out of political office, liquor licenses revoked, brothels closed and relevant laws strictly enforced.
-The result for this frontier economy was, in the words of local popular historian Bill Speidel, that "The fines and licenses on liquor, gambling and prostitution that had been the major source of income for the operation of the city dwindled to almost nothing."
+Graham arrived in Seattle by 1884, charged with "Keeping House of Prostitution" by King [County] Frontier Justice by 1887; the city, barely three decades old, was at the tail end of a period (from November 23, 1883, until a series of court decisions in 1887–1888) in which women's suffrage had led to a triumph of "reform" politics there.
+Monied interests were voted out of political office, liquor licenses revoked, brothels closed, and relevant laws strictly enforced.
+The result for this frontier economy was, in the words of local popular historian Bill Speidel, that "The fines and licenses on liquor, gambling, and prostitution that had been the major source of income for the operation of the city dwindled to almost nothing."